georgehara/Arca/README.md

 ## PROCESSING WITH COMPLEX INPUT PARAMETERS

-### REGISTRATORS AND CONFIGURATORS
+### REGISTRATOR-CONFIGURATORS

-If the registration / configuration of a class requires complex input parameters, you can handle it in a registrator / configurator.
+If the registration or configuration of a class requires complex input parameters, you can handle it in a registrator-configurator.

-A registrator must implement the `IRegistrator` interface.
+A registrator-configurator must implement the `IRegistratorConfigurator` interface, and must have a constructor with a single `IExtensionDependencyProvider` parameter.

-A configurator must implement the `IConfigurator` interface.
+To make it easier to use, a registrator-configurator should derive either from `DependencyInjectionRegistratorConfigurator` (from the `Abstractions.DependencyInjection` package), or from `SpecializedRegistratorConfigurator` (from the `Abstractions.Specialized` package).

-The classes which are registered and configured by registrators and configurators should not have applied on them attributes (derived from the `ProcessableAttribute` attribute) because the attributes would trigger a separate processing of the classes.
+The classes which are registered and configured by registrator-configurators should not have applied on them attributes (derived from the `ProcessableAttribute` attribute) because the attributes would trigger a separate processing of such classes.

-Registrators and configurators are instantiated once per manager.
+Registrator-configurators are instantiated once per manager.

-Registrators and configurators don't support dependency injection through their constructors because the dependency injection container is not set up when the registrators / configurators are instantiated by the manager.
-However, a configurator can instantiate classes from the dependency injection container because the instance provider (`IServiceProvider`) is available at that point.
+Registrator-configurators don't support dependency injection through their constructors because the dependency injection container is not set up when the registrator-configurators are instantiated by the manager.
+However, in the `Configure` method you can manually instantiate classes from the dependency injection container because the instance provider (`IServiceProvider`) is available at that point.

 ## MANAGER OPTIONS